aws-controllers-k8s/community/docs/content/docs/user-docs/install.md

 [ack-ecr-gallery]: https://gallery.ecr.aws/aws-controllers-k8s
 [s3-ecr-chart]: https://gallery.ecr.aws/aws-controllers-k8s/s3-chart

-Before installing a Helm chart, you must first make the Helm chart available on the `Deployment` host.
+Before installing a Helm chart, you must first make the Helm chart available on the deployment host.
 To do so, use the `helm pull` command and then extract the chart:

 ```bash
 export HELM_EXPERIMENTAL_OCI=1